a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 ### Binary

 The binary primitive data type is useful for storing binary data.
 Some common forms of binary data are image data and video data.
-You can use one of the TypedArray constructors to create binary data types.
+You can use one of the `TypedArray` constructors to create binary data types.

 ```javascript
 // Uint8Array is a TypedArray constructor
 new Uint8Array([1, 2, 3])
 ```

-In practice, you usually won't use the constructors when working with binary data.
+In practice, you usually won't use constructors when working with binary data.
 Instead, you would access the binary data through an API.

 ```javascript
 const fileReader = new FileReader()